Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients

 Hence both the growth maximum and the transparency window select emission angles close to $90^{\circ}$,

-producing radiation confined to a thin hollow cone whose axis is parallel to $\mathbf{B}_{\rm loc}$ (Eq.~\ref{eq:Bloc_A}).
+producing radiation confined to a thin hollow cone whose axis is parallel to $\mathbf{B}_{\rm loc}$ (Eq.~\ref{eq:Bloc_A}) at the emission site.
 The small offset $\delta\theta$ (a few degrees) depends on $\omega_{\rm p}/\Omega_{e}$, the harmonic number $n$, and the characteristic electron energy.
-The cone’s wall thickness $\sigma$ is the angular width over which the ECME growth rate remains appreciable and thus scales with the fractional resonance bandwidth,
+The cone’s wall thickness $\sigma$ is the angular width over which the ECME growth rate remains appreciable and thus scales, to order of magnitude, with the fractional resonance bandwidth,

 because a finite $\Delta\nu$ corresponds to a finite range of angles that satisfy the cyclotron resonance condition.